IELTS Cue Card Sample 19 - Describe a friend you like to spend time with

 Why do you like spending time with this particular person?

-Naturally, people like to spend time with people who have common interests and have positive attitudes.
-So you should mention what common interests you have and what you do together (for online friends, say the topics you discuss and share).
-Also, you can say you have learned many positive things from him/her and you two have a great understanding.
-Also, say that s/he is a good friend who is ready to support you no matter what and has already advised you or helped you in different issues.
+Naturally, people like to spend time with people who share common interests and have positive attitudes.
+So you should mention what common interests you two have and what you do together (for online friends, say the topics you discuss and share).
+Also, you can say that you have learned many positive things from him/her and you two have a great understanding.
+Finally, say that s/he is a good friend who is ready to support you no matter what and has already advised you or helped you on different issues.

-Your preparation for this cue card topic should also help you answering the following topics:
+Your preparation for this cue card topic should help you answer the following topics as well: